How to Age-Proof Your Resume: 15 Top Tips

 10. Add one space after each sentence

-Nothing screams “over-40” like two spaces after a period.
+Nothing screams “over 40” like two spaces after a period.
 The rule of “two spaces after each sentence” originated back when we used typewriters for regular communication.
-A typewriter used monospaced typesetting, where every character on the keyboard is given the same amount of space on the paper.
-The extra space was needed between sentences to make it easier to see the start of a new sentence.
 However, with the advent of the digital age, this practice is no longer necessary.
-In fact, it will flag you as an older and less tech-savvy applicant in the process.
-Unless you are typing on an actual typewriter, you should place only one space after a period.
+In fact, it will flag you as an older and less tech-savvy applicant.
+Unless you’re typing on an actual typewriter, you should place only one space after a period.

 11. Customize each online application